uChase/design/README.md

 ## Engagement and Addictiveness Strategies

-To get repeat engagment, we can artificially say servers are down so some features are not working, and to check back to see more analysis! this would be a lie but whomst cares!
+To get repeat engagment, we can make it so you can post your scores, so you gon wanna see your friends scores!
+And we could have a leaderboard of hottest and a leaderboard of uggos!
 Also, we can encourage usage during different times of the day, with and without makeup, to truly rate them ratchet mfs.

 ## Scalability and Expansion